QubitPi/hashistack/docs/docs/kong-api-gateway/index.md

 Deploying Kong API Gateway
 ==========================

-hashicorp-aws deploys [Kong API Gateway] in the following way:
+hashistack deploys [Kong API Gateway] in the following way:

 - Deploys [Kong API Gateway] in **HTTP** mode
 - Deploys a reverse proxy Nginx in front of the [Kong API Gateway] in the same EC2 to redirect all HTTPS request to